EMPREINTE, Craftsman corsetry designer for over 70 years

 In 1998, the company was taken over by Philippe Berthaux who injected a new dynamism by updating the style and driving forward the brand’s international growth.
 French Style and a Unique Fit, the ideal combination for conquering markets in search of body-sculpting, refined garments.

 2012 saw Empreinte open its first wholly-owned boutique, the Atelier Lingerie in Paris, and innovative concept store, showcasing its brand values.
-Others were to follow in Lille in 2013 and Strasbourg in 2015.
+Others were to follow in Lille in 2013, Strasbourg in 2015 then London in 2018.

 Empreinte has been a patron of the Musée d’Orsay since 2013, sponsoring events that promote women.
 The connections between art and the brand’s innovative artisanal spirit have become more apparent through the years.